MMosquito/Four_WINE-Os/README.md

 # Presentation ReadMe

+* 5/15 - see "FourWINOs_Final_Presentation"
+    * finalized presentation
+    * also updated to the main branch

+---

 * 5/15 - see "Final_Presentation_draft_v3.0"
     * updated with changes discussed from group meeting 5/14
     * updated with transitions to have a more 'finalized' look